Analysis of neutrino oscillation parameters in the light on quantum entanglement: Analysis

 \subsection{Oscillation parameters at entanglement extrema}

 In the previous subsections, we identified three distinct energy windows where EOF and concurrence exhibit ``global minimum", maximum, and ``local minimum" values.
 To summarize, EW1 shows $\nu_{\mu}$ in an almost pure state, being completely disentangled from $\nu_e$ and $\nu_{\tau}$, EW2 exhibits maximal entanglement among all three flavor states and in EW3, there is minimal mixing between $\nu_{\mu}$ and $\nu_{\tau}$, with $\nu_e$ remaining nearly separable.
 From an experimental perspective, precise measurements of neutrino oscillation parameters are most effectively conducted in energy windows where one of the three flavor states is either in a pure state or nearly disentangled.
 Specifically, EW1 provides a pure state for $\nu_{\mu}$, while EW3 offers a nearly separable state for $\nu_e$.
 In this subsection, we will focus on the energy points of 1.27 GeV and 2.5 GeV to determine the best-fit values for the oscillation parameters at these specific points.
-To achieve this, we varied all five oscillation parameters ($\theta_{12}, \theta_{13}, \theta_{23}$ $,\Delta m_{21}^2$, and $\Delta m_{31}^2$) within their $3 \sigma$ confidence levels as specified in NuFit v5.2 \cite{Esteban:2020cvm}, while considering the full range of $\delta_{CP}$ from $0^\circ$ to $360^\circ$.
+The main motivation to focus on these two points are following; at the concurrence minimum, the neutrino flavor state becomes nearly separable, minimizing the parameter uncertainty.
+Hence, oscillation parameters can be measured with the highest precision.
+In our analysis, both EOF and concurrence attain absolute minima at 1.27 GeV, where $P_{\mu\mu}$ approaches unity and the appearance probabilities of $\nu_e$ and $\nu_\tau$ vanish.
+This signifies a predominantly pure $\nu_\mu$ configuration, implying that oscillation parameters measured near this energy are expected to be more precise and reliable.
+Moreover, the ``local minimum'' point holds equal significance in our analysis for two main reasons.
+First, around 2.5 GeV, the entanglement reaches a minimum (though not exactly zero), indicating a nearly separable (but not fully separable) neutrino flavor state, which is particularly suitable for precise extraction of oscillation parameters.
+Second, the DUNE neutrino flux peaks at approximately 2.5 GeV, providing the highest event rate within this energy range and thereby improving the statistical precision of the results.
+To achieve this, we varied all five oscillation parameters ($\theta_{12}, \theta_{13}, \theta_{23}$ $,\Delta m_{21}^2$, and $\Delta m_{31}^2$) within their $3 \sigma$ confidence levels as specified in NuFit v6.0 \cite{Esteban:2024eli}, while considering the full range of $\delta_{CP}$ from $0^\circ$ to $360^\circ$.
 We performed a comprehensive analysis by scanning the oscillation parameters and identified the minimum concurrence value along with the associated parameters.
 This analysis was performed using the DUNE experimental configuration.